 Our day began with a hike up Mount Qua Qua, a beautiful trail of red clay that climbed a ridge, the jungle of Grenada on all sides.
 The views were incredible the entire way to the peak, sharp hills rising up from the sea on our left and stretching out towards the horizon on the right, all of it covered in a blanket of lush greenery.
 We made it up and down in nearly half the time we were expected to, everyone thankful for a chance to stretch our legs.

-Today was unforgettable, thanks both to this place and the wonderful people that jumped and swam and walked up mountains beside me, and an overwhelming feeling of thankfulness is all I am left with at the end of our 20thday.
-It feels good to be exhausted and know that I can come home to my bed here on Ocean Star and spend the rest of such a terrific day with such lovely people and know that there are 60 more of these days to come.
+Today was unforgettable, thanks to both to this place and the wonderful people that jumped and swam and walked up mountains beside me, and an overwhelming feeling of thankfulness is all I am left with at the end of our 20th day.
+It feels good to be exhausted and knows that I can come home to my bed here on Ocean Star and spend the rest of such a terrific day with such lovely people and know that there are 60 more of these days to come.